 Multigenerational travel to Paris is easier than most people think, as long as you follow a few simple tips.
-The usual trip to Paris for me, for over 20 years, has been with girl friends (my Gal Pals) and/or with Mr. Weekend In Paris.
+The usual trip to Paris for me is with girl friends (my Gal Pals) and/or with Mr. Weekend In Paris.
 This past summer it was about time that fellow Francophile’s – my mother-in-law and two sister-in-laws accompanied me as the latest Gal Pals.
 The rule was that each person had to pick one thing that was on their “bucket list” to accomplish.
 First priority, of course, went to my mother-in-law, Maryann, as the Matriarch of the group for our multigenerational travel to Paris.

 Something for Everyone